pub struct Uart { /* private fields */ }Expand description

 The parity check mode determines how parity errors are handled.

-By default, parity_check
+By default, parity_check is set to None.

 Support for some modes may be device-dependent.